When is is put in English? Uses of was - were

 They were happy. - They were happy.

-There are only two situations when the verb-predicate "were" in a sentence can refer to the subject in the singular.
-The first case: when the pronoun "you" implies the translation of "you" or "you" (that is, one person).
-The second case: the so-called Conditional sentences, in which the form “if I were” is possible.
+There are only two situations where the predicate verb “were” in a sentence can refer to a singular subject.
+The first case: when the pronoun “you” implies the translation of “you” or “You” (that is, one person).
+The second case: the so-called conditional clauses, in which the form “if I were” is possible.

 Have you been to...

-In communication between people, situations often arise when you need to ask a person about his past experience: where he was, what he did, whether he finished the work he started.
-In such cases, a special construction is used from the forms of two verbs: to have (to have) + semantic verb.
+In communication between people, situations often arise when you need to ask a person about his past experience: where he was, what he did, whether he finished the job he started.
+In such cases, a special construction is used from the forms of two verbs: to have + semantic verb.

-Often the semantic verb is already well known to us to be (to be).
-Depending on the subject used (and what pronoun it can be replaced with), two varieties are distinguished: “have been” and “has been”.
+Often the semantic verb is the already well-known to us (to be).
+Depending on the subject used (and which pronoun can be replaced), there are two varieties: “have been” and “has been”.
 The first is used with the pronouns you, we, they, the second - with I, it, he, she.
 For example:

-She has been on the excursion. - She was on a tour.
+She has been on the excursion. - She was on an excursion.

-As a rule, the use of has been associated with such situations when they mean:
+As a rule, the use of has been is associated with such situations when we mean:

-• the importance of the fact that the action took place (while the time of its commission is not of particular importance);
+• the importance of the fact that the action was performed (while the time of its occurrence is not particularly important);

-• the need to emphasize how long this action has already taken place.
+• the need to emphasize how long this action has been taking place.

-In such cases, Present Perfect Continuous is used.
+In such cases, the Present Perfect Continuous tense is used.
 It is formed according to the scheme: have (has) + been + Ving, where V is a semantic verb.
 For example:

-I have been studying English for 3 months. - I have been studying English for 3 months now (that is, I started studying in the past and continue to this day for a certain period of time).
+I have been studying English for 3 months. - I have been studying English for 3 months now (that is, I started studying in the past and have continued to do so for a certain period of time).

-He hasn't been riding a bike for a long time. - He has not ridden a bicycle for a long time (that is, he stopped riding sometime in the past, did not ride for a long time and still did not ride a bicycle).
+He hasn’t been riding a bike for a long time. - He hasn’t ridden a bike for a long time (that is, he stopped riding sometime in the past, hasn’t ridden for a long time and still hasn’t ridden a bike).

 I am going to do...

 In English, in addition to the usual future tense, the construction “to be going to” is actively used.
-The use of this grammatical construction refers to situations where you plan or know exactly what you will do.
-Often this construction is also used to predict what (in your opinion) should happen soon: it will rain, there will be a traffic jam on the road, someone will like or dislike a gift presented to them.
-“To intend”, “to gather” - this is how the phrase “to be going to” is most often translated.
-Its use in a sentence is associated with a change to be to "am", "is", "are".
+The use of this grammatical construction refers to situations where you are planning or know exactly what you will do.
+Often this construction is used to predict what (in your opinion) should happen soon: it will rain, there will be a traffic jam on the road, whether someone will like or not like a gift given to them.
+“Intend”, “get together” - this is how the phrase “to be going to” is most often translated.
+Its use in a sentence is associated with the change to be to “am”, “is”, “are”.

 For example:

-I am going to learn English next month. - I intend to learn English from next month.
+I am going to learn English next month. - I intend to learn English starting next month.

 It's going to rain. - It's going to rain.